-- Included: - Any nonspecific functional condition affecting any part of the gastrointestinal tract - Nonspecific inflammatory manifestations affecting any part of the gastrointestinal tract - Nonspecific dysfunctional manifestations affecting any part of the gastrointestinal tract - Disorders relative to mucosal erosions - Terms from SOC Investigations - Terms from SOC Surgical and medical procedures have been included - Excluded: - Any dysfunction or inflammation in oropharyngeal cavity - Inflammatory or dysfunctional conditions which are independent, well defined nosologic entities (e.g., PT Crohn's disease and PT Colitis ulcerative are not included) (See NOTE below) - Infective gastroenteritis abuse was demoted to an LLT under PT Drug abuse.
-In Version 20.0, PT Drug abuse was demoted under new PT Drug use disorder.
-PT Drug use disorder is considered too non-specific for Gastrointestinal nonspecific dysfunction (SMQ).
-Therefore, the term Laxative abuse is no longer part of Gastrointestinal nonspecific dysfunction (SMQ).
-If a user finds the term Laxative abuse to be helpful in case identification, LLT Laxative abuse could be added to the user's query
+- Included: - Any nonspecific functional condition affecting any part of the gastrointestinal tract - Nonspecific inflammatory manifestations affecting any part of the gastrointestinal tract - Nonspecific dysfunctional manifestations affecting any part of the gastrointestinal tract - Disorders relative to mucosal erosions. - Terms from SOC Investigations - Terms from SOC Surgical and medical procedures have been included - Excluded: - Any dysfunction or inflammation in oropharyngeal cavity - Inflammatory or dysfunctional conditions which are independent, well defined nosologic entities (See NOTE below) - Infective gastroenteritis

-NOTE: To search for cases of more specific pathology, the following SMQs could be considered: SMQ Acute pancreatitis; SMQ Gastrointestinal perforation, ulceration, haemorrhage or obstruction; and SMQ Pseudomembranous colitis
+NOTE: To search for cases of more specific pathology, the following SMQs could be considered: Acute pancreatitis (SMQ); Gastrointestinal perforation, ulceration, haemorrhage or obstruction (SMQ); and Pseudomembranous colitis (SMQ).